skip to content

 Questioning, search and arrest

-When a person is suspected of committing a crime the police have extensive powers to investigate the matter.
-Most of the police powers are contained in the Summary Offences Act 1953 (SA).
+When a person is suspected of committing a crime, the police have extensive powers to investigate the matter.
+In South Australia, most of the police powers are set out in the Summary Offences Act 1953 (SA).

-In practice, however, it is usually the police who arrest people and the law has extended their power so that they can also arrest people who are about to commit an offence, who are planning an offence, or who the police reasonably suspect have committed an offence.
+In practice, however, it is usually the police who arrest people.
+The law has extended their power so that they can also arrest people who are about to commit an offence, who are planning an offence, or who the police reasonably suspect have committed an offence.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.